keploy/community-blog/clxsddczl000008lcgj8peuwl.md

 * **304 Not Modified**: The resource has not been modified since the last request.
 This helps save bandwidth and improve performance by using cached versions of resources.

-## 4xx Client Code
+### 4xx Client Code

 Client Error Responses are identified by 4xx status codes.
 These codes indicate that there was an error with the request made by the client.

-* **400 Bad Request**: The server cannot process the request due to something perceived to be a client error (e.g., malformed request syntax).
+* **400 Bad Request:** The server cannot process the request due to malformed syntax or invalid data.

-* **401 Unauthorized**: The request requires user authentication.
-Often used with login prompts.
+* **401 Unauthorized:** The request requires user authentication, typically prompting a login.

-* **403 Forbidden**: The server understood the request but refuses to authorize it.
-This could be due to insufficient permissions.
+* **403 Forbidden:** The server understands the request but refuses to authorize it, often due to insufficient permissions.

-* **404 Not Found**: The server cannot find the requested resource.
-This is the most common error encountered by users.
+* **404 Not Found:** The server cannot find the requested resource, commonly seen when a URL is incorrect or the page no longer exists.

+* **422 Unprocessable Entity:** The server understands the request but cannot process it, often due to semantic errors in the request content.

-* **429 Too Many Requests**: The user has sent too many requests in a given amount of time ("rate limiting").
+* **429 Too Many Requests:** The client has made too many requests in a short time, triggering rate limiting.

-## 5xx Server Error Code
+### 5xx Server Error Code

 Status code starting with "5", indicates that the server failed to fulfill an apparently valid request.
-These response codes are applicable to any request method.

-* **500 Internal Server Error**: A generic error message when the server encounters an unexpected condition.
+* **500 Internal Server Error:** A general error indicating an issue on the server, typically due to an unhandled exception or misconfiguration.

-* **501 Not Implemented**: The server does not support the functionality required to fulfill the request.
+* **501 Not Implemented:** The server doesn’t support the requested functionality.

-* **502 Bad Gateway**: The server received an invalid response from the upstream server.
+* **502 Bad Gateway:** The server, acting as a gateway, received an invalid response from the upstream server.

-* **503 Service Unavailable**: The server is currently unable to handle the request due to temporary overload or maintenance.
+* **503 Service Unavailable:** The server is temporarily overloaded or under maintenance.

-* **504 Gateway Timeout**: The server did not receive a timely response from the upstream server.
+* **504 Gateway Timeout:** The server didn’t receive a timely response from the upstream server.

 ## Handling HTTP Status Codes

 Understanding these status codes is vital for both frontend and backend developers.
 Here are some tips on handling them effectively:

-1. **Logging and Monitoring**: Always log HTTP status codes, especially errors, to understand the health of your application.

-2. **User-Friendly Messages**: Display user-friendly messages for client-side errors.
-Instead of showing "404 Not Found," you can display "The page you're looking for doesn't exist."

-3. **Retry Logic**: Implement retry logic for certain status codes like 502, 503, and 504.
-These errors might be temporary and a subsequent request could succeed.

-4. **Security**: Be cautious with 401 and 403 statuses.
-Ensure sensitive data is protected and unauthorized access is properly managed.
+1. #### **Logging and Monitoring**

+    Tracking HTTP status codes is essential for debugging and monitoring.
+By logging codes, especially errors like **500 Internal Server Error** and **422 Unprocessable Entity**, you can detect and resolve issues before they escalate.

+2. **User-Friendly Messages**

+    When handling client-side errors (4xx codes), display user-friendly messages.
+For instance, replace "404 Not Found" with a custom message like “The page you’re looking for doesn’t exist.”

+3. **Retry Logic**

+    For certain server-side errors (5xx codes), implement retry logic.
+Temporary errors like **502 Bad Gateway** or **503 Service Unavailable** may resolve if retried after a few seconds.

+4. **Security Considerations**

+    For status codes like **401 Unauthorized** and **403 Forbidden**, ensure you handle sensitive data securely.
+Properly authenticate and authorize users to protect restricted resources.

+5. **Handling Rate Limits**

+    When clients hit rate limits, respond with **429 Too Many Requests** and use headers like `Retry-After` to inform when they can try again.
+This helps manage server load while providing a clear user experience.

 ## Conclusion